Skip to main content

 Insulin, a hormone produced by the pancreas, is responsible for transporting glucose from the bloodstream into cells for energy.
 When cells resist insulin, glucose accumulates in the blood, prompting the pancreas to produce even more insulin, creating a vicious cycle that can lead to elevated blood sugar and eventually type 2 diabetes.

 The impact of chronic thermal stress also extends to the hypothalamic-pituitary-gonadal (HPG) axis, which governs reproductive hormones.
 In men, prolonged heat exposure can impair testicular function, leading to reduced testosterone production.
-Low are associated with increased abdominal fat, decreased muscle mass, and worsened insulin sensitivity, contributing to a metabolic profile that predisposes individuals to metabolic syndrome.
+Low testosterone levels are associated with increased abdominal fat, decreased muscle mass, and worsened insulin sensitivity, contributing to a metabolic profile that predisposes individuals to metabolic syndrome.

 For women, thermal stress can disrupt the delicate balance of estrogen and progesterone, influencing menstrual regularity, mood, and metabolic markers.
 These hormonal shifts can exacerbate symptoms experienced during perimenopause and post-menopause, such as hot flashes and weight changes, while also affecting glucose and lipid metabolism.